santiagomontanaro/santiagomontanaro/README.md

 - 👋 Hi, I’m @santiagomontanaro
 - 👀 I’m interested in ...
 FRONTEND & BACKEND
 - 🌱 I’m currently learning ...
-HTML, CSS, PHP, JS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+JS, React, Redux, NodeJs & MongoDB

 <!---
 santiagomontanaro/santiagomontanaro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.